MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/telemetry-dashboard-worksheet-reference.md

 - **Office usage**

-- **Office 2016 telemetry data**
+- **Office 2016 and later telemetry data**

 The columns under the **Office usage** section display usage data that is collected by the Telemetry Agent.
 You can select the link for the number of users of a document to see who is using the document.
 This information is displayed in the **Document details** worksheet.

-The columns under the **Office 2016 telemetry data** section display telemetry data that is collected by telemetry logging.
+The columns under the **Office 2016 and later telemetry data** section display telemetry data that is collected by telemetry logging.
 You can select the link for the number of users who hit critical or informative issues to see more details.
 This information is displayed in the **Document issues** worksheet.

 The following table describes each column in the **Documents** worksheet.